ivgiuliani/stripe-ctf3/README.md

 Conclusions
 -----------------------------------------------------------------------------
-I like the contest and can't really complain on anything.
+I liked the contest and can't really complain on anything.
 Just a few itches:
-- some folks complained that $a_given_level was not written in the
+- some folks complained that $a\_given\_level was not written in the
-  $their_favorite_language so they rewrote the whole thing in
+  $their\_favorite\_language so they rewrote the whole thing in
-  $their_favorite_language.
+  $their\_favorite\_language.
 I don't think that should be the spirit of the CTF.
-For this I written Ruby, Python, Javascript, Go, Scala, Java and even attempted a C solution for level0, and I'm really only familiar with Python and Java among these (and C, but haven't touched the language in decades).
+For this I've written Ruby, Python, Javascript, Go, Scala, Java and even attempted a C solution for level0, and I'm really only familiar with Python and Java among these (and C, but haven't touched the language in decades).
   Now it might be by chance, but I noticed a pattern, where NodeJS folks always rewrote everything in NodeJS; I believe that's just plain wrong.
 - other folks spent more time trying to hack around the system than actually solving the problems.
 If they had put as much effort into trying to solve the actual problem as they did in circumventing it, they would be better programmers by now.
-  One guy (that I know of) also downloaded each reference test case and essentially wrote a O(1) solution that just returned the expected output for level3.
+  One guy (that I know of) also downloaded each possible test case and essentially wrote a O(1) solution that just returned the expected output for level3.
 I'm not sure how to react to this, but it just seems unfair.
   I mean, you have an awesome score, but you didn't solve the level's